Jewelry Design and Repair 1 & 2

 Mission: The mission of this program is to provide students with the knowledge and skills to fill the needs of jewelry industry employers.

-Students must complete Jewelry Making and Repair 1 or demonstrate mastery of the program outcomes prior to enrollment in Jewelry Making and Repair 2.
+Students must complete Jewelry Design and Repair 1 or demonstrate mastery of the program outcomes prior to enrollment in Jewelry Design and Repair 2.

-Jewelry Designer - Course PMT0630 (450 hours) – Course content includes techniques of sawing, piercing, filing, and cutting; soldering metals; and designing and fabricating jewelry.
+Jewelry Designer - Course PMT0630 (450 hours) – Course content includes the process of alloying, surface embellishment, forming and fabrication techniques, and shop management skills.

-Jewelry Repairer - Course PMT0641 (300 hours) – Content includes hands-on experiences in repairing rings, chains, prongs, and hinges made of various metals.
+Jewelry Repair - Course PMT0642 (150 hours) – Content includes hands-on experiences in repairing rings, chains, prongs, and hinges made of various metals.

 Distance Education: Not available at this time

 - First level Jewelers of America (JA) Bench Professional Certification – JA Certified Bench Jeweler Technician (CBJT)